instrumentisto/rust-incubator/README.md

 A mandatory component of our program is the completion of a capstone project.
 You can view the work of our graduates at this [link](https://github.com/rust-lang-ua/projects?tab=readme-ov-file#summer-bootcamp-2023q3).

-📊 The Rust Bootcamp for Winter 2023-2024 is currently in progress.
+📊 The Rustcamp Winter 2023-2024 is currently in progress.
 You can follow the up-to-date progress of the participants on this [page](https://github.com/rust-lang-ua/rustcamp_winter_2024).

 ## Credits